 Rome's Ultra-Luxury Hotel Tier in 2025

 The opening of La Minerva adds a significant new address to a Rome luxury hotel market that has been expanding at the leading end for several years.
 Properties like Bulgari Hotel Roma, Hotel Eden, and Hassler Roma occupy the reference points of that upper bracket, each differentiated by location and legacy.
-La Minerva's distinction within that peer set is threefold: its Pantheon-adjacent address is more central than most, its brand parentage (Orient Express, operating since 1883) carries a specific kind of travel romanticism, and its 93-room scale places it in a mid-size tier that is large enough for full-service operation but small enough to maintain residential character.
+La Minerva's distinction within that comparable set is threefold: its Pantheon-adjacent address is more central than most, its brand parentage (Orient Express, operating since 1883) carries a specific kind of travel romanticism, and its 93-room scale places it in a mid-size tier that is large enough for full-service operation but small enough to maintain residential character.

 The design-led, locally-rooted approach that distinguishes La Minerva echoes a broader pattern in premium hospitality, where international brand investment is increasingly channelled into historically significant buildings rather than purpose-built structures.
 Hotel Vilòn, Portrait Roma, and Maalot Roma each operate on a similar logic within Rome, as do JK Place Roma and Hotel Locarno, both of which have built reputations through character rather than square footage.
 La Minerva enters this conversation with the advantage of brand recognition and the disadvantage of being entirely new: it has not yet had time to accumulate the layered reputation that those properties carry.